How to Hear Yourself on Mic in Windows 11

 What you’ll need

-Note: Your microphone can be a standalone device, or it can be part of another device such as a webcam or a headset.
+Your microphone can be its own thing, or it might be part of something else like a webcam or headset.

 Useful tip: How to Increase or Boost Microphone Volume in Windows 11